 The National Hemophilia Foundation’s (NHF’s) advocacy team is keeping on top of these changes and is in frequent contact with congressional staff in Washington, DC.
 It is important that you continue to share information about any differences in coverage you encounter with your hemophilia treatment center, or your access to factor products and home care companies.

-[Steps for Living: Health Insurance]
+[Steps for Living: What Influences Coverage]

 Challenges to Healthcare Reform

 The new federal healthcare reform law, known as the Affordable Care Act (ACA), is facing legal challenges.
 The law provides insurance protections, provisions to control healthcare costs and insurance purchase options for individuals and small employers (through insurance exchanges beginning in 2014).
 However, the constitutionality of the law is being challenged in several states.
 Opponents take issue with the provision requiring all individuals to purchase insurance, set to take effect in 2014.

 Challenges are expected to reach the US Supreme Court.
 If the high court determines the law is unconstitutional, it will probably focus on only part of the law, likely involving the insurance requirement or “individual mandate,” not the entire law.
 The portions of the law that eliminate lifetime and annual limits, provide increased dependent coverage and limit pre-existing condition exclusions would probably remain in effect.

 Medicaid, Medicare, commercial health insurance providers and employers are trying to control rising healthcare costs by restricting insurance eligibility, reducing reimbursement, reducing benefits and increasing patient out-of-pocket costs.

 These cost control measures come at a time of economic instability, which increases the potential that their number and level will be increased and put in place sooner.
 The uncertainty of the status of new healthcare reform makes this scenario even more complicated.